sid-cypher/braculon/README.md

 ## Why braculon?

 - At the time of this writing, all (known to me) Clack-based frameworks use myway-based URL routing without giving you any convenient way to override default routing behavior.
-- Wrapping your app in an (currently undocumented) opaque "middlewares" hurts consistency, readability and modification ease.
+- Wrapping your app in (currently undocumented) opaque "middlewares" hurts readability, long-term consistency and modification ease.
 - Naming things is hard.
 Why not "braculon"?

 ## License